tjmehta/rethinkdb-primus/README.md

     logQueries: false,
     // you can also allow all queries for debugging purposes, etc
     unsafelyAllowAllQueries: false
+    // specify database (only works if queryWhitelist is specified)
+    db: 'foo-database'
   })
   // rethinkdb-primus will handle the rest
 })